|7th Five Year Plan (Vol-2)||<<

 17.4 In the Sixth Plan, to give the necessary thrust to areas such as environment, ocean development and non-conventional sources of energy, new Departments were establishedthe Department of Environment in November 1980, the Commission for Additional Sources of Energy in March, 1981 and subsequently the Department of Ocean Development in July 1981 and the Department of Non-Conventional Energy Sources, in September, 1982.

-17.6 To deal with the problems of unemployment and manpower planning among science and technology personnel, a National Science and Technology Entre, reneurship Development Board (NSTEDB), was set up in 1982 to prepare a basket of employment opportunities, including self-employment, to arrange for training of S&T personnel in entrepreneurial matters and to channel institutional finance for promoting self-employment among scientific and technological personnel.
+17.6 To deal with the problems of unemployment and manpower planning among science and technology personnel, a National Science and Technology Entre, reneurship Development Board (NSTEDB), was set up in 1982 to prepare a basket of employment opportunities, including self-employment, to arrange for training of S and T personnel in entrepreneurial matters and to channel institutional finance for promoting self-employment among scientific and technological personnel.
 For popularising science and to develop a scientific temper in the country, a National Council for Science and Technology Communication (NCSTC) was set up in May, 1982.
-These new organisational structures were created to initiate, promote, develop and strengthen S&T activities in the country.
+These new organisational structures were created to initiate, promote, develop and strengthen S and T activities in the country.

 17.7 There has been growing awareness of the need to promote a proper environment for scientific work, so that scientists and technologists can make the most effective use of existing facilities, and so that they can perform the tasks assigned to them without experiencing any frustration.
 Government has approved several measures in this connection to provide more incentives and facilities to scientists and technologists.